All About Call Recording

 Advantages

-- Suitable for all analogue and digital phones with a detachable handset.
+• Suitable for recording phone calls on all analogue and digital phones with a detachable handset.

 Disadvantages